SAMPLE USVI ITINERARY

 Day 2 St Croix:

 If we don’t end up spending the entire St Croix portion of the trip at Buck Island, then we would sail the North Shore of St Croix, stopping at Cane Bay for lunch and a swim.
-There are Coral Gardens here in about 20 feet of depth, dropping off to hundreds of feet just a short swim away.
+There are coral gardens here in about 20 feet of depth, dropping off to hundreds of feet just a short swim away.
+This is an amazing wall dive and you may encounter sharks.
 Tons of life to see beating any reef we have seen in the BVI.
 It just goes on forever!
-If anyone were interested in SCUBA diving, this and Salt River Canyons are both amazing dives on the North Shore.
+If anyone were interested in Scuba diving, this and Salt River Canyons are both amazing dives on the North Shore.

 Continue sailing to Historic Frederiksted